Monday, 16 February 2026

 Opel Blitz (Tamiya)

 My very first attempt at a wreck.
 I took this one apart so much I could have filled a shoe box with the shavings!
-Just like the early Sd.Kfz.11 below I intended to display it on a small base, but it never happened.
+Just like the early Sd.Kfz.11 furthere down the page I intended to display it on a small base, but it never happened.

 Opel Blitz (Tamiya)

 My second build of the infamous Blitz kit with the addition of a MIG productions tilt cover.
-My airbrush settings and paint mix ratios looked to have been OK as I managed to achieve a nice sharp (slug on amphetamine) camo effect.
-The resin tilt cover is not a great fit out of the box and I never altered it.
-An early model I still enjoy looking at.
+My airbrush settings and paint mix ratios looked to have been OK, as I managed to achieve a nice sharp (slug on amphetamine) camo effect.
+The resin tilt cover is not a great fit out of the box and I dont appear to have altered it.
+I like the overall colour tones used on this build and I still enjoy looking at it.

 Pak 40 (AFV Club)